citp/privacy-policy-historical/p/pa/pan/panasonic.co.in.md

-> *The following text is extracted and transformed from the panasonic.co.in privacy policy that was archived on 2011-01-30.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20110130043506id_/http%3A//www.panasonic.co.in/wps/portal/home/privacy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the panasonic.co.in privacy policy that was archived on 2012-05-21.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20120521221259id_/http%3A//www.panasonic.co.in/wps/portal/home/privacy) for the most accurate reproduction.*

-# Privacy | Panasonic
+# Privacy | Panasonic India

 Panasonic India Pvt Ltd has created this privacy statement in order to disclose our information gathering and dissemination practices for this site: http://www.panasonic.co.in